YangCatalog/admin_ui/README.md

 ### Usage

 Users with the permissions granted have the option to update the content of the configuration file by clicking on the **Edit** button.
 After applying the changes, it is necessary to click the **Save** button for saving changes.
+The save will automatically reload configuration of each service (e.g. backend, yang-search, yangvalidator ...) so it should take effect immediately and next usage of these services should use the newly set configuration variables.

 ## Nginx